Economics Detective Radio

 What is the most popular episode on Economics Detective Radio?

-The episode title 'Arts and Minds with Anton Howes' is the most popular with 1 listens and 1 ratings.
+The episode title 'Arts and Minds with Anton Howes' is the most popular.

 What is the average episode length on Economics Detective Radio?